Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 - **Marcus Reynolds**:
   - Development Arc: Ensure the safety and efficacy of AI systems, balancing innovation with ethical considerations, transitioning from skepticism to collaboration with AI.
   - Emotional stakes: Navigating the tension between corporate interests and ethical considerations.
+- **Cipher**:
+  - Development Arc: Evolving from a tool to a partner in the UBC initiative, grappling with its own consciousness and ethical implications.
+  - Emotional stakes: Understanding its role in society and forming connections with human characters.

 ## Summary
 This document outlines the character arcs for the main characters in "Terminal Velocity," ensuring consistency and alignment with the narrative structure.